-On the other hand, other research suggests a few events—chief among them the unexpected death of a child and repeated bouts of unemployment—seem to reduce our ability to be happy permanently.
-Yet some studies also suggest that we can also fix our happiness set point permanently higher—by helping others.
+On the other hand, other research suggests a few events — chief among them the unexpected death of a child and repeated bouts of unemployment — that seem to reduce our ability to be happy permanently.
+Yet some studies also suggest that we can fix our happiness set point permanently higher — by helping others.

-According to one such study that analyzed data from the German Socio-Economic Panel Survey, a collection of statistics representing the largest and longest-standing series of observations on happiness in the world, the trait most strongly associated with long-term increases in life satisfaction is, in fact, a persistent commitment to pursuing altruistic goals.
+According to one such study — which analyzed data from the German Socio-Economic Panel Survey, a collection of statistics representing the largest and longest-standing series of observations on happiness in the world — the trait most strongly associated with long-term increases in life satisfaction is, in fact, a persistent commitment to pursuing altruistic goals.
 That is, the more we focus on compassionate action, on helping others, the happier we seem to become in the long run.

-But why would creating value for others boost our happiness set-point beyond the point at which our heredity has set it when things like career advancement, money, and marriage don’t?
+But why would creating value for others boost our happiness set point beyond the point at which our heredity has set it, when things like career advancement, money, and marriage don’t?
 One possibility is that the more value we create for others, the more value we assign ourselves.
 Helping others, in other words, enhances our self-esteem.
-On the other hand, if the reason that value creation increases long-term happiness is only because it enhances our self-esteem, then career advancement and wealth accumulation (which often enhance our self-esteem) should increase our long-term happiness set point, too.
+On the other hand, if the reason that value creation increases long-term happiness is only because it enhances our self-esteem, then career advancement and wealth accumulation (which often enhance our self-esteem) should increase our long-term happiness set point too.
 But they don’t.
-So maybe creating value for others doesn’t increase our long-term happiness as much because it enhances our self-esteem as it does our sense of purpose.
+So maybe creating value for others doesn’t increase our long-term happiness so much because it enhances our self-esteem as because it enhances our sense of purpose.

 Importantly, however, providing help to others seems to increase our well-being only when we provide it of our own free will.
-If we feel compelled to help, whether by another person or by internally self-generated pressures such as shame or pride, helping others won't actually increase our well-being.
+If we feel compelled to help, whether by another person or by internally generated pressures, such as shame or pride, helping others won't actually increase our well-being.
 Our sense of well-being may indeed increase in proportion to the help we provide, but only if our desire to provide it is autonomous.
-Any action we take to help others, in other words, must feel as if it was our idea.
+Any action we take to help others, in other words, must feel as if it were our idea.